INFO-4602-5602/project-2-ncwit-team-13/README.md

 #### Design Process
 After working on the attrition visualization, we needed to complete one additional visualization as Jen and Jordan were working on 2 as well.
 We decided to use GPA to have a simpler calculation, and look at a less specific data set since the attrition calculation eliminated around 1500 rows of data.
 A similar script to the attrition calculation was used to calculate GPA.

 We drew the visualization on a white board, showing the line graph, plots for M and F GPA over time, and the interaction of scrolling trough the data.
-Will then looked for examples for building the slider in D3.
-We coordinated on color for the graphic.
+Will then looked for examples for building the slider in D3 and built the visualization in D3.
+We coordinated on color for the graphic with the team.

 <h3>Visualization 2 - Violin/Swarm Plots</h3>